Glossary of Library Terms

 This is a list of terms often used in libraries and academic research.

-A periodical containing scholarly articles in a recognized field of study.
+A periodical containing researched articles that are scholarly and educational, in a recognized field of study.

 List of citations to articles, books, etc. May range from a works-cited page to a whole book listing works on a certain subject.
 An annotated bibliography has brief explanatory notes for each citation.

 Information created in electronic format.
 Born-digital information is distinguished from a paper document that has been digitized.
 For example, a text message or cell phone photograph is born digital.

 A complete year’s issues of a journal bound together as one volume.
 In Young Library these are shelved separately from the unbound (loose, current) journals.

 The “address” of a library book.
 UK Libraries use the Library of Congress call numbering system, e.g., HQ4319.5 .G52 and this determines where the book will be shelved.
 Books on the same subject will be shelved at the same call number.
 In some libraries, look for stacks maps which show call number locations.

 In a library, a list of its books, journals and other materials.
 Available online; UK’s catalog is called InfoKat.

 Information about a book or article that will enable it to be identified in a research paper or article.

 book: author, title, publisher, place and date.